 By federal law, a person with a disability is any person who: 1) has a physical or mental impairment; 2) has a record of such impairment; or 3) is regarded as having such an impairment which substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.

 A qualified individual is a person who, with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for receipt of services or participation in a university program or activity.
 Essential eligibility requirements include, but are not limited to, academic and technical standards requisite to admission or participation in an education program or activity.
-(MnSCU Board Policy 1B.4, Subpart C)
+(Minnesota State System Board Policy 1B.4, Subpart C).

-The possession, consumption, manufacture, sale, and/or distribution of alcohol or illicit drugs are prohibited on the Minnesota State University, Mankato campus.
-This policy extends to:
+The possession, consumption, manufacture, sale, and/or distribution of alcohol, medical marijuana, illicit drugs and/or illicit drug paraphernalia are prohibited.
+This policy applies to:

 - All persons whether or not he or she is a member of the University community.